-Easy to use Velcro closures are perfect for custom sizing and quick application for children who are always on the go.
+Easy to use fasteners are perfect for custom sizing and quick application for children who are always on the go.

 There are many situations when a child’s shoulder must be immobilized, but wearing a regular arm or shoulder sling does not always prevent your child’s shoulder from moving.
 Plus, having your arm encased in a sling can be unpleasant as well tiring to your wrist or hand.
 The open, cuffed design of BraceAbility’s youth arm sling eliminates these problems.

 The forearm and humeral cuffs of this kids’ arm sling secure your child’s shoulder in place, without unnecessarily straining their arm or hand.
 This immobilization allows your child to heal from a variety of sudden impact or overuse injuries, such as a dislocated shoulder, broken arm, or clavicle fracture, and other children's sports injuries from football, baseball, swimming, tennis, etc.

 This pediatric shoulder immobilizer is made of soft, foam laminate that is latex free.
 Although soft, this material is strong enough to hold up to your child’s (likely) high activity and energy levels.

 Fitting chest circumferences ranging from 20”-30”, this shoulder immobilizer is ideal for boys and girls of a wide variety of ages and shapes.

 More specifically, this shoulder immobilizer best fits toddlers and children who wear child clothing sizes between 2T to 10.

 If a bigger size is needed, check out BraceAbility’s Universal Shoulder Immobilizer Brace, which is available for rib circumference ranging from 24”-50”.
 For babies, we offer an infant elbow immobilizer for broken arm care and more.